huggingface/datasets/docs/source/dataset_streaming.rst

     >>> print(next(iter(dataset)))
     {'text': 'Mtendere Village was inspired by the vision of Chief Napoleon Dzombe, which he shared with John Blanchard during his first visit to Malawi.
 Chief Napoleon conveyed the desperate need for a program to intervene and care for the orphans and vulnerable children (OVC) in Malawi, and John committed to help...

 Even though the dataset is 1.2 terabytes of data, you can start using it right away.
-Under the hood, it downloaded only the first examples of the dataset
+Under the hood, it downloaded only the first examples of the dataset for buffering, and returned the first example.

 .. note::